 Given the significant role of the UK in shaping European science policy over many decades, Brexit is evidently an intellectual caesura in the conduct of that policy.
-This is too big a topic to address here.
-I will simply mention a few possible impacts on science and cooperation policy (I do not mean in terms of relations with the UK).
+I will mention a few possible impacts on science and cooperation policy (I do not mean in terms of relations with the UK).

 Is there a new need, as an example, for the EU to challenge the probable Americaphilia and Anglo-centrism of the Indian scientific community?(8)

-Data reported in Dua, et al., 2022, ‘Measuring and characterizing international collaboration patterns in Indian scientific research’ (analysis of publications 2011-2020) indicated that more than 50% of Indian collaborative publications were with Anglophone countries (whereas, about 30% were with EU member states).
+Data reported in Dua, et al., 2022, ‘Measuring and characterizing international collaboration patterns in Indian scientific research’ (analysis of publications 2011-2020) indicated by my calculation that more than 50% of Indian collaborative publications were with Anglophone countries (whereas, about 30% were with EU member states).

 I do not know if this data point matters.
 But it would be a legitimate strategy to become the dominant international collaborator in scientific publications in countries such as India (as an indicator of information exchange).